solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 The first question that I have to raise is this: Is the method of research, followed exlusively by Mr. Hahn and his friends, exempt from possible errors?

+Negative answer.
+In effect, the observable structures on living and fossil organisms are preserved even in the thinnest cuts and become quite noticable as the measure of the cut gets very sheer; – in contrast, the structures observed by Mr. Hahn are only visible, regarding the majority of cases, as he says himself, on the semi-transparent cuts and disappear when further work is performed.

 ...

 ## Explanation of the Figures